MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/enterprise/manage-microsoft-365-groups.md

 ## <a name="set-up-automatic-licensing"></a>Configurar licenciamento automático

-Você pode configurar grupos de segurança no Azure AD para atribuir licenças automaticamente a partir de um conjunto de assinaturas para todos os membros do grupo.
+Você pode configurar grupos de segurança no Azure AD para atribuir automaticamente licenças de um conjunto de assinaturas a todos os membros do grupo.
 Isso é conhecido como *licenciamento baseado em grupo*.
 Se uma conta de usuário for adicionada ou removida do grupo, as licenças das assinaturas do grupo serão automaticamente atribuídas ou não atribuídas à conta do usuário.

 No Microsoft 365 Enterprise, você configurará grupos de segurança do Azure AD para atribuir as licenças apropriadas do Microsoft 365 Enterprise.